epics-docs/epics-docs/getting-started/cross-compile-to-old-x86-linux.md

-# How To cross compile EPICS and a IOC to an old x86 Linux system
+# Cross compiling to an old x86 Linux system

 ```{tags} developer, advanced
 ```

 ## Introduction

 I was given the task of developing a IOC which should run in a x86 PC with an old Linux distribution.
 My development machine was a x86_64 PC running Ubuntu 12.04.

-EPICS does a great job cross compiling from a 64-bits host to a 32-bits target if both have compatible versions of glibc, binutils, kernel, etc.
+EPICS does a great job cross compiling from a 64-bits host to a 32-bits target, if both have compatible versions of glibc, binutils, kernel, etc.
-In my case,
-however,
-my target had much older versions.
+In my case, however, my target had much older versions.

 I considered two different solutions:

 1. Create a Virtual Machine and install the target's Linux distribution.
-From the Virtual Machine, compile EPICS and my IOC, and then run the IOC in the target
+    From the Virtual Machine, compile EPICS and my IOC, and then run the IOC in the target.
 2. Build a toolchain configured for my target and use that toolchain to compile both EPICS and the IOC.

 The first approach is the easiest, but compiling from inside a VM can be slow and the distribution was not very user friendly.
-So I took the second path,
-which I'll describe in this document.
+So I took the second path, which I'll describe in this document.

 ## Overview